astronomer/astro-docs/cloud/stable/03_deploy/04_deployment-logs.md

 To view logs on Astronomer, you'll need:

-- An account on Astronomer Cloud OR access to an Astronomer Enterprise Installation
-- An Airflow deployment on Astronomer
+- An Airflow deployment on Astronomer Cloud

 ## View Logs